Christmas breakfast becomes more special when you serve a pan of warm maple pecan cinnamon rolls to your family. They’re a sweet way to start the day!

 I may be in my twenties, but Christmas morning has never changed.
-I wake up early giddy with anticipation.
+Early in the morning, I wake up giddy with anticipation.
 I try to not wake anyone else.
 Finally, I drop one too many spoons or shut the pantry door a little too hard and everyone else wakes up.
 There is the childlike joy of unwrapping presents under the tree and the mess of paper that follows.

 Easy Maple Pecan Cinnamon Rolls